brille/brille/docs/module/grids.rst

 where a parallelepiped requires :math:`2^N`.

 The parallelepiped lends itself to a regular grid while arrangements of `N`-simplexs can be regular or irregular.
-In two dimensions the parallelepiped grid is a regular cartesian grid:
+In two dimensions the parallelepiped grid is a regular Cartesian grid:

 .. tikz::
     :libs: calc